 There is a chance that you could catch them in the observation car, but your reservation choices could be limited.
-You can ask the dining car steward for openings if you board after they take reservations, but there are no guarantees.
+You can ask the dining car steward for openings if you board after taking reservations, but there are no guarantees.

 Ask your car attendant or the dining car steward if the dining car announces the reservation time or if you should walk to the dining car at your reservation time.

 Be aware that the dining car can get busy, and a 6:30 reservation could get called at 6:45 or later.
 When they call it, they still call it a “6:30.”
 This congestion can be due to passengers lingering too long after their meal or not coming at their scheduled time.

 When You Enter Traditional Amtrak Dining Cars